Portage: Africa

 Portages played an important role in the economy of some African societies.
 For instance, Bamako was chosen as the capital of Mali because it is located on the Niger River near the rapids that divide the Upper and Middle Niger Valleys.

 North America

 Places where portaging occurred often became temporary and then permanent settlements.
 The importance of free passage through portages found them included in laws and treaties.
 One historically important fur trade portage is now Grand Portage National Monument.
 Recreational canoeing routes often include portages between lakes, for example, the Seven Carries route in Adirondack Park.
+(In the Adirondacks, a portage is traditionally called a "carry".)

 Numerous portages were upgraded to carriageways and railways due to their economic importance.
 The Niagara Portage had a gravity railway in the 1760s.
 The passage between the Chicago and Des Plaines Rivers was through a short swamp portage which seasonally flooded and it is thought that a channel gradually developed unintentionally from the dragging of the boat bottoms.
 The 1835 Champlain and St. Lawrence Railroad connected the cities of New York and Montreal without needing to go through the Atlantic.

 Many settlements in North America were named for being on a portage.